US summit calls for e-taxation to be put on hold

-The e-commerce Commission, the board responsible for making recommendations on the increasingly controversial issue of internet taxation, yesterday adopted proposals to extend the freeze on new taxes on the internet.
+The e-commerce Commission, the board responsible for making recommendations on the increasingly controversial issue of internet tax, yesterday adopted proposals to extend the freeze on new taxes on the internet.

 Following the Internet Tax Freedom Act of October 1998, a three-year moratorium was imposed on any new internet taxes – a move designed to boost e-business in the US.